+Our team of clinicians can help you to regain your best quality of life.
 Patients will often work with several clinicians on our team.
 We coordinate your care to maximise your pain management.

-- One-on-one consultations and therapy
+- One-on-one consultations and therapy.

 - Coordinated case reviews with your team of clinicians.

-- Development of tailored treatment plans
+- Development of tailored long-term treatment plans.

 Pain Medicine is a new medical specialty, which draws on expertise from various fields of medicine to address the complex issues surrounding the origin and persistence of pain.

 The spectrum of care provided by a Pain Medicine Specialists includes:

 - A comprehensive, multidisciplinary and individualised treatment plan for patients with chronic pain and complex needs.